TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

 ## Proposed Changes
-- Nordic States to be de-merged into Norway, Sweden, Finland.
-  - The Nordics are geographically quite significant, especially from a land war perspective.
-And this mod is all about land wars.
-  - Current 2 CPs will be split into 6 CPs, allowing for more granular faction control.
-  - Opens up more possibilities for conflicts with Russia and in the Arctic.
-  - NOTE: New regions will require revising available resources.

 - Northern Africa re-work:
   - Rationale:
     - Countries with such absurdly tiny GDP and population are unlikely to be very interesting to play with.